What and Who is…

 also known as: Leshem (Joshua 19:47) and Dan (Judges 18:7, 29; Jeremiah 8:16)

-It lay near the sources of the Jordan, about 4 miles from Banias (aka Paneas—see: Caesara Philippi and Philippi).
+It lay near the sources of the Jordan, about 4 miles from Banias (aka Paneas—see: Caesarea Philippi and Philippi).

 The restless and warlike tribe of Dan, looking out for larger possessions, invaded this country and took Laish with its territory.
 It is identified with the ruin Tell-el-Kady, “the mound of the judge,” to the north of the waters of Merom (Joshua 11:5).

-It has been supposed to be the modern `Isawiye (el-Isawiyeh), a couple miles northeast of Jerusalem.
+It is believed to correspond to the modern `Isawiye (el-Isawiyeh), Israel, a couple miles northeast of Jerusalem.